-I’m leaving for my first trip to India and in a lot of ways I feel like I am traveling for the first time.
-It’s been a very long time since I’ve felt the need to do extensive research on a location.
-I’ve been looking into what to pack, how hot it will be, what medicine to bring, if I need a Visa, the customs of the country, who the current leader is of India, if I need shots, if alcohol is allowed in India and if so will I find wine.
-And is it okay to have drinks with ice cubes?
+I spent a lot of time looking into what to pack, how hot it would be, what medicine to bring if I needed a Visa, the customs of the country, and who the current leader is of India.
+I also researched if I needed shots, if alcohol is allowed in India, and if so would I find wine available at restaurants.
+I also wondered if it was okay to have drinks with ice cubes.

-I’m heading to Delhi for a few days and then to the Madhya Pradesh Travel Mart and then to Bhopal, Jhansi, Orchha, Khajuraho, and Jhansi.
+I visited Delhi for a few days and also went to the Madhya Pradesh Travel Mart.
+After that, I traveled in Bhopal, Orchha, Khajuraho, and Jhansi.

 Where is India and How Big is it?

 Some of the links below are affiliate links and some are not.
 An affiliate link means I might receive a small commission (of course at no add cost to you).

 India is a South Asian country with diverse terrain – from Himalayan peaks to the Indian Ocean coastline – and a history reaching back 5 millennia.
 In the north, Mughal Empire landmarks include Delhi’s Red Fort complex and massive Jama Masjid mosque, plus Agra’s iconic Taj Mahal mausoleum.
 Pilgrims bathe in the Ganges in Varanasi, and Rishikesh is a yoga center and base for Himalayan trekking.